muratk5n/thirdwave/en/README.md

 ---

-ARoe vs Wade is overturned..
+Roe vs Wade is overturned..
 There are too many Catholics in the SCOTUS.
 Someone needs to do something about that.
 They go to church suck cock..
 They go home they suck cock...
 And now they go to work they still suck cock.
 Even Italians aren't this repulsively Roman